open-cloud/xos/docs/example_service.md

 * `tenant_message`: A string that is displayed for a specific Tenant.

+These two fields are a simple illustration of a common pattern.
+A service model typically includes fields used to *configure* the service as a whole (`service_message` in this example) and fields used to *control* individual instances of the the service (`tenant_message` in this example).
+It would be common for the operator to set configuration-related fields when the service first starts up, and then set/adjust control-related fields on behalf of individual tenants as the service runs.

 Tenant and ServiceInstance are two closely related terms.
 "Tenant" refers to the user or the consumer of a service.
 Often we partition a service into several pieces, each for use by a tenant, thus making it a multi-tenant service.
 Each one of these tenant-specific pieces is referred to as a ServiceInstance.

 ## Summary